Apple confirms HomePod leaves white rings on wood surfaces

 Apple confirmed the issue to Wirecutter, saying that “the marks can improve over several days after the speaker is removed from the wood surface.”
 If they don’t disappear, Apple suggests to “try cleaning the surface with the manufacturer’s suggested oiling method.”
 It’s unclear at this point whether the issue is limited to oiled wood surfaces, and whether the interaction between the speaker and surface will also lead to damage in the HomePod’s rubber base.

+Pocket-Lint mentioned that wax finishes might also be affected: “When questioned, Apple told us it was ‘not unusual’ for a speaker with a silicone base to leave a ‘mild mark’ when placed on certain oil or wax based wood finished surfaces, suggesting the marks are caused by oils diffusing between the silicone base and the table surface.”

-The issue manifested within days of HomePod’s release, despite a reported six years of development time and special testing in everything from Apple employee homes to soundproofed chambers.
+The marking issue manifested within days of HomePod’s release, despite a reported six years of development time and special testing in everything from Apple employee homes to soundproofed chambers.
 HomePod notably includes an upward-firing woofer that may be rubbing the center of the base into greater contact with the surface below with each pulse of low-frequency music.
 The white ring interestingly appears on wood even when the HomePod is space gray with a gray rubber base, rather than white.